Written by

 Freestanding tubs are an aesthetically pleasing option, designed with the intention of being a focal point for the bathroom.
 There are also many different designs and styles available on the market allowing you to really customise your interior design and personalise it in a unique way.
 This can make it a real showstopper adding tremendous value to your home.

-bath is generally considered easier to clean as it is typically accessible from all sides without being attached to the bathroom walls or other furnishings.
+A freestanding bath is generally considered easier to clean as it is typically accessible from all sides without being attached to the bathroom walls or other furnishings.
 This is a point that shouldn’t be underestimated as the time spent cleaning is always a sour point.
 It will also prevent potential strains given you won’t have to reach as far to clean any particular side of the bath.

 As already mentioned, freestanding bathtubs are typically designed for indulgence which means they are often larger in size than alternative options.
 If your bathroom has a smaller footprint, then it might make for a tight fit.
 Even if it can physically fit, you might find that its presence makes a space feel smaller than it actually is if the bathroom isn’t large enough.
-There are some smaller sized options on the market so it isn’t completely impossible to pull off but something to be aware of all the same.
+There are some smaller sized options in the market so it isn’t completely impossible to pull off but something to be aware of all the same.

 Freestanding baths aren’t designed with storage in mind which can be included with some other types of tubs.
 Again, this is more of an issue if you have a smaller bathroom where space for storage comes at a real premium.
 For larger bathrooms, this will likely be a non-issue so it just depends on your specific situation.

-The high sides of a freestanding bath can make them difficult for young children, the elderly or those with mobility issues to get in and out.
+The high sides of a freestanding bath can make it difficult for young children, the elderly or those with mobility issues to get in and out.
 The lack of a nearby wall in most cases also makes the placement of supportive rails difficult.
 An important aspect to bear in mind if it impacts members of your household.

 Built in tubs, sometimes known as recessed baths or alcove baths, are those that are installed against walls or corners in a bathroom space.
 They are very functional and offer some interesting styling opportunities as well but do have some limitations that may not work for all.